suurjaak/SQLitely/README.md

 - create new databases
 - create and modify tables, indexes, triggers and views
 - free-form search over all database data and metadata
-- view and export data and metadata in various formats (text, HTML, spreadsheet, JSON, SQL)
+- export data and metadata in various formats
+  (text, HTML, spreadsheet, JSON, SQL)
+- import data to table from spreadsheet or JSON
 - view database table and index size statistics
 - copy tables from one database to another
 - modify table data